khartinger/mqtt4home/source_Vue/vue_ci_mqtt_mini/README.md

 ```

-## 6. delete files and directories that are not needed
+## 6. Delete files and directories that are not needed
   * Delete file `components/HelloWorld.vue
   * delete directory `assets

-## 7. add MQTT functionality
+## 7. Add MQTT functionality
 This is already described above in the chapter "[Instructions for using the CiMqttClient](#instructions-for-using-the-cimqttclient)".

-## 8. create controller "CiMiniController.ts".
+## 8. Create controller "CiMiniController.ts".

 _Coding_:
 ```